Nathan Mao

-Nathan Mao Zhi Xuan (born 26 March 2008) is a Singaporean professional footballer who plays as a forward for Singapore Premier League club Young Lions on loan from Lion City Sailors.
+Nathan Mao Zhi Xuan (born 26 March 2008) is a Singaporean professional footballer who plays as a forward for Singapore Premier League club Young Lions, on loan from Lion City Sailors, and the Singapore national team.

 Mao currently holds the record of being the youngest player to play in the Singapore Premier League at 15 years and 5 days in the match against Tampines Rovers.

 Early life

 Mao started playing football at the age of four.
 He attended Zhonghua Secondary School.

 Club career

 Lion City Sailors

 As a youth product, Mao joined the academy of Lion City Sailors in 2020, when he was eight.

 In November 2021, while he was in the LCS Academy U14 Elite squad, Mao was sent abroad for a six-week European training camp in Germany and Netherlands.
 He was sent overseas again from 29 October to 14 November 2022 to embark on a 16-day training stint at the Feyenoord Academy when he was in the U17 Elite squad.

 On 31 March 2023, Mao became Singapore Premier League's youngest debutant at 15 years and 5 days old when he was introduced as a substitute against Tampines Rovers.
 Mao was first involved in the continental stage when he was part of Lion City Sailors' squad in the 2023–24 AFC Champions League campaign.
 He made into head coach Aleksandar Ranković's matchday 1 squad in the 2–1 defeat to Bangkok United.
 He became the youngest player to be named in an AFC Champions League Elite matchday squad since 2012 at 15 years and 178 days old, surpassing Suphanat Mueanta's 15 years and 203 days record.

 On 16 September 2023, Mao assisted Haiqal Pashia in the stoppage time to secure a 3–1 league win over Geylang International.